Heeb: Highlights

-The Jewish magazine Heeb published a 10-page photo feature in its Winter 2004 edition mocking Mel Gibson's movie 'The Passion of the Christ' called 'Back Off, Braveheart'.
-The editors who introduced the spread said that the death of Jesus was 'summarily blamed upon the Jews', until this 'fondly held belief seemed destined to fade forever' after Vatican II.
-A sexually suggestive Jesus played by artist Carlos J. Da Silva wears a Jewish prayer shawl as a loin cloth, and the Blessed Mother was shown exposing her breasts and body piercing.
-The occupation of the model photographed as Mary Magdalene was described as 'Evangelist-cum-nymphomaniac country singer'.
-She was quoted as saying, 'Who killed Jesus?
-Ryan Adams.'
-The woman who was photographed as Pontius Pilate was quoted as saying, 'Christians believe the Jews killed Jesus; that is why there is so much anti-Semitism in the world.
-The church was created on that one simple anti-Semitic principle.
-Christians who say otherwise are making it up or misrepresenting their own religion.'

 Abraham Foxman, director of the Anti-Defamation League (ADL) published a letter to Heeb decrying the spread as "blasphemous to both Christians and Jews".

-On the April 27, 2004, episode of The Daily Show, Jon Stewart remarked "the best solution to international terrorism?
+On the April 27, 2004, episode of The Daily Show, Jon Stewart remarked: "the best solution to international terrorism?
 The giveaway.
 For any international terrorist who turns himself in—a free lifetime subscription to Heeb."
+The quip reflected the magazine's growing cultural profile among young American Jews.

-On June 17, 2004, the Chicago Tribune named Heeb one of America's "50 best magazines."
+At its peak, the magazine had an estimated circulation of around 20,000, though its cultural reach was considered far broader.
+On June 17, 2004, the Chicago Tribune named Heeb one of America's "50 best magazines", describing it as "intelligent, provocative and oh-so Jewish".

 In 2005, Ramones front man, Joey Ramone, posthumously received the Heeb Magazine Lifetime Achievement Award at the first Jewish Music Awards.

-In January 2006, Heeb was included as part of the Library of Congress' exhibition "350 Years of Jewish Life in America."
+In January 2006, Heeb was included as part of the Library of Congress' exhibition "350 Years of Jewish Life in America".

 A March 28, 2007, feature in The New York Times Business Section spotlighted how Heeb did creative work for advertisers seeking to reach a young Jewish demographic.
 The article was accompanied by a photo of three men dressed as Hasidic versions of characters from A Clockwork Orange.

 Robert Crumb and wife Aline Kominsky-Crumb illustrated the cover of the magazine's "Love Issue" in the Spring of 2007.
 As Aline told the magazine in an interview: "I had read Robert's work before I met him and I thought he was Jewish because he's just so whiny."